Digging Crete: SPHS Images from BSA Excavations in a New Century

 The larger number of images from the Palaikastro excavations span five years of work.
 Although the excavations were begun by Bosanquet, it was R.M.
 Dawkins who was given the responsibility of carrying them out.
-In his unpublished autobiography, Dawkins remarked that he had started at Palaikastro with very little experience other than his study of the pottery excavated by Hogarth at Zakro in the Museum in Candia (Heraklion) during the winter of 1901.
-He arrived at Palaikastro in March of 1902 with W.L.H.
+In his unpublished autobiography, Dawkins remarked that he had started at Palaikastro with very little experience other than his study of the pottery excavated by Hogarth at Zakro in the Museum in Candia (Heraklion) during the winter of 1902 (although the autobiography states 1901).
+He arrived at Palaikastro in March of 1903 with W.L.H.
 Duckworth (who would later study the skeletal material from the site).
-Bosanquet, considered by Dawkins to have a ‘restless spirit’, soon afterwards departed for Athens leaving Dawkins in charge.
+Bosanquet, considered by Dawkins to have a ‘restless spirit’, soon afterwards departed for Athens leaving Dawkins completely in charge.

 The excavations of 1902-1906 cover a wide range of smaller explorations in the general Palaikastro region including Petsofa, Kastri, Ta Ellinika, Agkathia, the neolithic site of Magasa and burials in the river bank, on the cliff and in the gravel ridges.
 However, the bulk of the images cover the main Roussolakkos site with its Bronze Age settlement and the later Temple of Dictaean Zeus.
 By 1904, Dawkins was completely in charge, and the preliminary publication for this season’s work included an in-depth essay on chronology based on Evans’ work at Knossos.
 The captions on images of material from 1904 to 1906 reflect this change, where ‘Minoan’ was now used as a chronological marker rather than ‘Mycenaean’.
 These refinements and a better understanding of prehistoric chronology from Palaikastro led Dawkins (BSA Director 1906-1913) to return to Melos and re-investigate the previous BSA Phylakopi excavation in 1911 (see Archive Story, Digging II).
 Although there were annual preliminary reports on the Palaikastro excavations in the Annual of the British School at Athens (ABSA), the final publication only appeared years later in 1923.